entrity/stackedit-computer-vision/papers-read/Computer Vision Readings/Towards Evaluating the Robustness of Neural Networks.md

 **FGSM** Optimized for $L_\infty$ distance.
 Designed to be faster rather than producing close advxs.
 Variant: iterative gradient sign.

 **JSMA** Jacobian-based Saliency Map Attack.
+Targeted.
 Optimized under $L_0$ distance.
-Compute a saliency map using the gradient; th
+Compute a saliency map using the gradient; saliency is how likely a given pixel's perturbation will change the model's label output.
+Pick the most salient pixel in the map and modify it.
+Repeat until success or too many pixels have changed to be satisfactory.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk5MDM4NjkzNywtOTc1NjY2NTUxXX0=
+eyJoaXN0b3J5IjpbNzgxMzQ5ODExLC05NzU2NjY1NTFdfQ==
 -->